irenehr/Getting-And-Cleaning-Data-Project/CodeBook.md

 The variables that where chosen from original data set (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) where those with the words "mean" or "std" in them, meaning that they were calculating mean and standard deviation of measurements.
 The original data set consisted of 6 different files which were merged.
 There were 2 sets of 3 files (who did it (subject), what he/she did (activity) and what where the measurements).
 So along with mean and std variables, subject and activity variables are also kept in the outcoming data set.
-The final values are the average of each of the variables for each subject and activity as shown in the tidydata.txt
+The final values are the average of each of the variables for each subject and activity as shown in the tidydata.txt.
+They are all (variables 3-81) numeric values.

 mean(): Mean value
 std(): Standard deviation
 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

 "activity"
+  Factor w/ 6 levels
+   1            WALKING
+   2   WALKING_UPSTAIRS
+   3 WALKING_DOWNSTAIRS
+   4            SITTING
+   5           STANDING
+   6             LAYING
 "subject"
+   int with range 1:30
 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"